HeronErin/rug-clone/README.md

 # Arbitrary-precision numbers

-The Rug crate provides integers and floating-point numbers with arbitrary precision and correct rounding.
+Rug provides integers and floating-point numbers with arbitrary precision and correct rounding.
 Its main features are

 * bignum [integers][rug int] with arbitrary precision,
 * bignum [rational numbers][rug rat] with arbitrary precision,